khzhao/dynamaxx/docs/neural-corrector-first-training-pipeline.md

 optimized Dinosaur backbone and its encoder/decoder fixed.

 The verified six-hour data cadence makes six hours the shortest supervised rollout.
-Exact training therefore uses a decoded WeatherBench2 endpoint loss and a six-hour gradient path.
+Training begins with that exact decoded endpoint loss, then doubles the rollout horizon while retaining earlier logarithmic lead losses and adding one new loss at 12, 24, 48, 96, and 192 hours before the final 360-hour lead.
 The intervening dycore states are latent and are allowed to take whatever values best support accurate observed forecasts.
-Stopped prefixes provide exposure to model-generated states without extending the backward path; they cannot shorten it below six hours with the current targets.
-Longer than six-hour BPTT is promoted only by controlled 2019 validation evidence.
+Stopped prefixes remain a separate experiment; they are not substituted silently for full credit assignment in the primary curriculum.

 Primary reference: